Funding and Support for Dance Artists

 Dance agencies are organisations involved in dance development activity across a local area, region and, in some instances, nationally.
 They offer a range of professional development opportunities for dance artists.
 You can find a list of dance agencies on the One Dance UK website.
 It’s worth looking into what they each offer.

 Lisa Ullmann Travelling Scholarship Fund (LUTSF)

-LUTSF supports individuals working in all areas of movement and dance who wish to travel in order to enrich their practice and pursue a personal passion.
-Applications are welcomed from choreographers, performers, lecturers/teachers, writers, therapists, administrators and related professionals.
-The average scholarship in the last few years has been around £600.
+LUTSF supports individuals working in all areas of movement and dance who wish to travel in order to enrich their professional practice.
+Applications are welcomed from choreographers, performers, lecturers, teachers, writers, therapists, administrators, producers and related professionals.
+The average award is around £600.